yltsmees/Cypress-Parabank-Assignment/README.md

 # Headless mode
-To run the test in headless mode use: npx cypress run --brower chrome
+To run the test in headless mode use: npx cypress run --browser chrome

 # Visual mode
 To run the test in visual mode use: